natebarksdale/natebarksdale.github.io/src/content/blog/2007-08-28-mix-cd-connexcellent.md

 description: A unique mix celebrating Connecticut, featuring songs and artists that pay homage to the Nutmeg State.
 emoji: 🎶
 tags:
-  - 🎤 Artists
+  - 🇨🇦 Canada
   - 🌆 Connecticut
-  - 🎵 Mix CDs
+  - 🎵 Music
+  - 🌍 Culture
 haiku: |
   Sounds from the Nutmeg,
   Melodies of warm friendship,